-There's plenty of space for large and small groups to enjoy themselves.
 The waters of Eel Lake are outstanding for fishing, swimming, canoeing, sailing and boating.
-A trail around the south end of the lake allows hikers to get away from the developed area of the park and explore the lakes many inlets.
+A trail around the south end of the lake allows hikers to get away from the developed area of the park and explore the lake's many inlets.
 Maybe you'll catch glimpses of osprey, crane, eagle, deer and other forest creatures as you walk through forests of spruce, cedar, fir, and alder.

-Eel Lake is brimming with fishing opportunities.
+The lake is brimming with fishing opportunities.
 The brush-lined shore, steep drop-off and underwater structure makes it the perfect lake for a bass boat and bass fishing.
 The lake has a good population of largemouth bass (some running up to five pounds), and other fish species include crappie, rainbow trout (which are stocked), steelhead, and coho salmon.
-All coho, even those under 15 inches, must be released.
 There is a fully-accessible fishing dock at the day-use area near the boat ramp.
 Trout and bass are often caught from the dock.

 Tugman State Park entrace is open 24 hours a day and 7 days a week.
 If you plan to arrive late in the evening your site will be waiting.